-The uniformity test should be conducted during periods that minimise the effect of evaporation, such as at night or early morning or in winter months
+The uniformity test should be conducted during periods that minimise the effect of evaporation, such as at night or early morning or in winter months.

 - 2. Record the time of day, estimated or measured temperature and humidity when the test is conducted - 3.
-Record the temperature and humidity in the test zone during the test period - 4.
-Determine evaporation rates using evaporation collectors identical to those used in uniformity testing - Place a control collector in a representative location upwind of the test area - Adjust readings for evaporation loss, following the procedures outlined in the Technical Glossary.
+Record the temperature and humidity in the test zone during the test period - Determine evaporation rates using evaporation collectors identical to those used in uniformity testing - Place a control collector in a representative location upwind of the test area. - Adjust readings for evaporation loss.